henryschoemer/project-aac-game-team-b_bugfix_team6/README.md

     **Authentication Service:** Consider integrating user authentication (like Firebase Authentication or Auth0) to ensure safety and privacy, especially with children’s accounts.

     **Accessibility APIs:** If the AAC device is connected via web standards, APIs like Web Speech API (for text-to-speech and speech recognition) might be useful.

+## Features
+1. **AAC Keyboard**
+2. **Cloze Phraze Education**
+3. **Collaboration**
+4. **Difficulty Scaling**
+5. **Session Management**
+6. **Sustained Engagement**

+## Bugs
+1. Prompt Security (rebuilding the app around an improved prompt tracking system would fix alot of bugs)
+2. Display changes depending on on system settings (Dark/Light)
+3. End Game Completion Page isn't triggered properly
+4. Make it clear that the game is meant to be played horizontally on a tablet,, btu set up on another screen
+5. Improved waiting room
+6. Rejoining the room if a player leaves, right now the game persists but they can join again.
+7. The announcement when a player doesn't choice is using the same speech synthesis, so it interrupts the autoreader at the end.
+Hence the longer time.

 ## Collaborators